CABrouwers/repeatable-promise/README.md

 # 2. Delay

-**Delay** is just a Promise that resolves itself after a delay.
+**Delay** is a Promise that resolves itself after a delay.
 It is based on **Defer** and exposes the same methods as **Defer**.
-The construtor us different as it accepts two parameter: the delay in milliseconds and an optional value passed at resolution.
+The construtor accepts two parameters: the delay in milliseconds and an optional value passed at resolution.
-The method ```reset(time,value)``` allows to reinitiliaze a running timer.

 ### Example 3

 ```
 var rp = require("repeatable-promise")
-var dl = new  rp.Delay(10000,111)
+var dl = new  rp.Delay(1000,222)

-dl.reset(1000,223)  //changes and restarts the timer while is it running

 dl.then((val)=>{console.debug("received",val)})
   .catch((val)=>{console.debug("failed",val)})